GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only way for errors to occur in a program is by being put there by the author.
-No other mechanisms are known.
+> ### The programs we use to conjure processes are like a sorcerer's spells.
+They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
 >
-> ~ *Harlan Mills*
+> ~ *Hal Abelson*

 ---
 ## 🏎 Quick Facts